Have Uninsured and Underinsured Motorist Coverage

 Maintain Good Credit

-Many insurance companies take your credit score (sometimes referred to as an insurance score) into account when they develop your auto insurance premium.
-Insurance companies have found that clients with poor credit scores are more likely to have and submit a claim against their policy.
+Many insurance companies take your credit (sometimes referred to as an insurance score) into account when they develop your auto insurance premium.
+Insurance companies have found that clients with poor credit are more likely to make claims.

 Increase Your Deductible to Save Money

-One way to reduce your annual premium is by increasing your collision and/or comprehensive deductible.
+One way to reduce your annual premium is by increasing your comprehensive and collision insurance deductible.
 The more you are willing to self-insure before the insurance company pays a claim, the lower your premium.
-Average deductibles start at $250 or $500, but increasing your deductible to $1,000 or $2,000 could save you hundreds in premium each year.
+Typical deductibles start at $250 or $500, but increasing your deductible to $1,000 or $2,000 could save you hundreds each year.
 Just be sure that you can afford the higher deductible in case you’re involved in an accident.

 Consider Your Billing Plan